sodafoundation/crystal/README.md

-# crystal
+# SODA Crystal
-crystal provides unified metadata management platform for cloud and more.
+SODA Crystal provides unified metadata management platform for cloud and more.

 # Strategy and origin
 As a part of [SODA Strato](https://github.com/sodafoundation/strato) project, there are modules for S3 metadata management developed.